 - Dwelling types: The CVRD has a much lower-density housing composition than BC, with single-detached dwellings making up a larger share and apartments making up a smaller share.
-This holds true in electoral area A. Movable dwellings tend to be more predominant in the electoral areas than in the municipalities, including and particularly in electoral area A. - Dwelling age: Electoral area A has a greater percentage of housing units built after 2001 than either British Columbia or the CVRD, and a lower percentage of housing units built in 1960 or earlier. - Bedroom number: Electoral area A has a much higher share of three-bedroom units and a much lower share of one-bedroom units than BC and is similar in composition to the CVRD. - Non-market housing: Electoral area A has no non-market units and 13 households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by townhomes.
+This holds true in electoral area C, with single-detached dwellings composing 90% of housing units.
+Movable dwellings tend to be more predominant in the electoral areas than in the municipalities, including in electoral area C (6% of housing units). - Dwelling age: Electoral area C has a disproportionate number of housing units built in the 1981-2000 range compared to BC and the CVRD. - Bedroom number: Electoral area C has range of sizes similar to the CVRD, with a higher share of two-bedroom units and lower share of one-bedroom units than the CVRD. - Non-market housing: Electoral area C has no non-market units and 18 households receiving rent assistance in the private market from BC Housing. - Market rental housing: There is limited data on the supply of market rental housing, and most of the supply is likely provided through the secondary rental market. - Market ownership housing: Single-detached homes have been the most desirable and expensive form of housing, followed by duplexes and finally manufactured homes.
 This market saw price stability from 2007 to 2017 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-From 2017 to 2019, prices increased considerably each year for single-detached and townhome products (although not for other unit types).
-This suggests that since 2016 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes and townhomes.
+From 2017 to 2019, prices increased considerably each year for all unit types.
+This suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, duplexes and manufactured homes.